New York Yankees: 1923–1935: Sluggers and the Stadium: Ruth, Gehrig, and Murderer's Row

 In 1923, the Yankees moved to their new home, Yankee Stadium, which took 11 months to build and cost $2.5 million.
 The team announced that 99,200 fans showed up on Opening Day and 25,000 were turned away.
 In the first game at Yankee Stadium, Ruth hit a home run.
 The stadium was nicknamed "The House That Ruth Built", due mainly to the fact that Ruth had doubled Yankees' attendance, which helped the team pay for the new stadium.
 At the end of the season, the Yankees faced the Giants in the World Series for the third straight year and won their first championship.

-In the 1927 season, the Yankees featured a lineup that became known as "Murderers' Row", and some consider this team to be the best in the history of baseball (though similar claims have been made for other Yankee squads, notably those of 1939, 1961 and 1998).
-The name originated from The Tombs, a jail complex in Lower Manhattan that had specific cell block for murderers.
+In the 1927 season, the Yankees featured a lineup that became known as "Murderers' Row", the team is considered by some to be the best in the history of baseball, though similar claims have been made for other Yankee squads, notably those of 1939, 1961, and 1998.
+The name originated from The Tombs, a jail complex in Lower Manhattan that housed a specific cell block for murderers.
 That season, the Yankees became the first team in baseball to occupy first place every day of the season, winning 110 games.
 The team also swept the Pittsburgh Pirates in the World Series.

-Ruth's home run total of 60 in 1927 set a single-season home run record that stood until it was broken by Roger Maris in 1961, although Maris had eight additional games in which to break the record.
+Ruth's home run total of 60 in 1927 set a single-season home run record that stood until Roger Maris broke it in 1961, although Maris had eight additional games in which to break the record.
 Meanwhile, first baseman Lou Gehrig had his first big season, batting .373 with 47 home runs and 175 runs batted in (RBI), beating Ruth's single-season RBI mark which he had set in 1921.
 The Yankees won the World Series again in 1928.

 In 1931, Joe McCarthy, who was previously manager of the Chicago Cubs, was hired as manager and brought the Yankees back to the top of the AL. They swept the Chicago Cubs in the 1932 World Series, and brought the team's streak of consecutive World Series game wins to 12.
 This series was made famous by Babe Ruth's "Called Shot" in game three of the series at Wrigley Field, in which Ruth pointed to center field before hitting a home run.
 In 1935, Ruth left the Yankees to join the NL's Boston Braves, and he made his last major league baseball appearance on May 30 of that year.